walterbamert/laravel-fullcalendar/README.md

 # Laravel fullcalendar component
 Notice: This is a fork of  Edofre/laravel-fullcalendar package, which I have grown to love and use.
-My intention is to bring it up to code compliance for the newer versions of Laravel.
+This package is now code compliant for the newer versions of Laravel 7.
-This version will now install adding the required NPM package directly without Bower.
-We are still under going testing on this package.
+This version will now install adding the required NPM packages directly without Bower or the fxp/composer-asset plugin.
-DO NOT USE THIS CODE!!!
-See https://github.com/Edofre/laravel-fullcalendar for the original package.
 ## Warning
-DO NOT USE THIS CODE!!!
-See https://github.com/Edofre/laravel-fullcalendar for the original package.
+If you are upgrading from a previous version I would remove Edofre/laravel-fullcalendar package, any unneed Bower/fxp/composer-asset plugin components and any config and CSS/JS files in your public folder.

 ## Use with Laravel/Homestead
 This package will NOT install properly under Laravel/Homestead at this time because of VirtualBox Issues.